 A National Care Service covering both home and residential/nursing care should be created, funded like the NHS through general taxation, free at the point of use and without means-testing.

-All existing pensioner benefits, such as the winter fuel allowance, concessionary bus pass and free prescriptions should be maintained on a universal basis.
+All existing pensioner entitlements, such as the winter fuel allowance, concessionary bus pass and free prescriptions should be maintained on a universal basis.
 The free TV licence for the over 75s should be reinstated.

 Older carers who are already in receipt of their state pension should also be entitled to receive the carer’s allowance if they meet the appropriate criteria.